 The IAAF has subsequently led the sports movement worldwide in the development and application of an extensive anti-doping programme involving testing both in and out of competition.

-Until the late seventies, athletics had its moment of glory every 4 years, at the Olympic Games.
+Until the late seventies, athletics had its moment of glory every four years, at the Olympic Games.
 Today, The official IAAF Competition Programme now includes World Championships, World Junior Championships, World Youth Championships, World Indoor Championships, Continental Cup, World Cross Country Championships, World Race Walking Cup, World Half Marathon Championships, the international Diamond League and World Challenge series, Combined Events Challenge, Race Walking Challenge, Hammer Throw Challenge, Road Race Labels, and Permit circuits for indoor and cross country competitions.

 In addition a variety of major competitions at continental level reflect the expansion of the IAAF programme.
 Fourteen multi-sport and Area Games competitions, including the Olympic Games, are organised on all continents with athletics as the core sport.
 Added to this are thousands of other national and local area events.
 In 2003 the IAAF Congress approved the addition of Mountain Running to the list of disciplines governed by the IAAF.
 Mountain Running has its own World Championships and Grand Prix circuit.

-The IAAF Council, which administers all IAAF affairs, consisted of seven members drawn from 17 member federations in 1912, and this has grown to 27 from 212 today.
+The IAAF Council, which administers all IAAF affairs, consisted of seven members drawn from 17 member federations in 1912, and this has grown to 27 today.
 In 1968, a representative of each Area in the world was elected to the IAAF Council and in 1995 two women were elected for the first time.
 There are now 6 Areas, and there is guaranteed minimum of 6 female Council members.
 Council is assisted by five Committees and thirteen Commissions in the wide ranging decisions it must make.
 These are manned by experts in the various fields

 With regard to administration, the number of affiliated federations grew dramatically, from 17 in 1912 to 213 in 2008, and back to 212 in 2010 when Netherlands Antilles federation ceased to exist independently, and up to 214 with the inclusion of South Sudan and Kosovo in 2015.
 All federations are invited to attend the IAAF Congress every two years with elections held during even-numbered Congresses.
 While once functioning in a way which favoured the wealthier, developed nations through its voting system, the IAAF adopted the ultimate democratic system of "one country, one vote" in 1987.